 Ben Nevis in Scotland is the UK’s highest mountain at 1,345 m/ 4,411 ft high.
 Not quite as high as the mighty Mt Everest in Nepal at 8,848 m/ 29,029 ft.
 But still pretty high.
 So does that mean you need a guide to do the Ben Nevis walk?
-No, definitely not, but hiking independently with a group or even solo means you need to know a few things before walking up the mighty Ben Nevis.
+No, definitely not, but hiking independently with a group or even solo means you need to know a few things about the route, walk time and kit before walking up the mighty Ben Nevis.

 Here I share my solo hiking adventure up and down Ben Nevis.
-Including how long it takes to climb Ben Nevis, what to wear for the hike and some top tips for completing the Ben Nevis walk.
+Including how long it takes to climb Ben Nevis, what to wear for the hike, which route I took to the summit and some top tips for completing the Ben Nevis walk.

 What route did I choose to climb Ben Nevis?

 There are a few options for reaching the summit of Ben Nevis.
 The most popular route for your average hiker (and by that I mean someone like me with no rope climbing skills) is the Mountain Path.
-Also known as the Tourist Track.
-I think that name says it all!
+Also known as the Tourist Track, that name says it all!

 I love trying different and less touristy options when I’m travelling and hiking.
 But this time I settled for the recommended Mountain Path.
 Why might you ask?